no1se2/Shono1se/README.md

 # Shono1se
 I Made a script based on the shodan API to make things easier for noobs

-i worked 2 days so please give me credit if you trying to impress your girlfriend
 -----------------------------------------------------

 HOW TO INSTALL: